VOICE OF EXPERTS

 A compelling competitive advantage for brands is a direct function of how every brand brings various initiatives together to create stories for their customers.
 The only sustainable retail brands today are the ones who have positioned their brands as synonymous to the experience they provide.

 Brands can stop value erosion by adding experience to their mix

-Since Retail interacts with consumers through various touchpoints (traditional media, social media, website and stores), it is important to create an experience that engages customers and delights them at every point of interaction.
+Retail interacts with consumers through various touchpoints like traditional media, social media, website and stores.
+It is important to create an experience that engages customers and delights them at every point of interaction.
 Brands that manage to create experiences above customer expectations at each touchpoint are the ones that help create mindshare.
 When mindshare is captured, market share follows.

 According to a study by US-based Consumer Intelligence firm Walker, “By 2020, customer experience will overtake price and product as the key brand differentiator.
 It is the fulcrum on which a brand’s success will be built.”